decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-12-scalable-agreement.md

        value := bit
 ```

-Protocol in words: in the first round, a random subset of parties send their value and all parties either keep their value or switch to $\bot$ if they hear a conflict.
-In the second round, a random subset of parties send their value again.
+Protocol in words: in the first round, a random subset of parties sends their values and all parties either keep their value or switch to $\bot$ if they hear a conflict.
+In the second round, a random subset of parties sends their values again.
 This time parties stay with $\bot$ only if they don't hear value, and they output a bit if all received values are identical and not $\bot$.
 Finally, in the third round, parties that end with $\bot$ use the weak coin protocol to obtain a new value.